zappajs/zappajs/docs/crashcourse.md

       @use 'bodyParser', 'methodOverride', @app.router, 'static'
       @set 'view engine': 'jade', views: "#{__dirname}/custom/dir"

-If you can't/don't want to use `this`, you can receive the context as a parameter and name it whatever you want:

-    require('zappajs') (foo) ->
-      foo.get '/': 'hi'

 After running your function, zappa automatically starts the whole thing and spits out a message with some useful info.

 ## What about \[ENTER OPTION HERE\]?